 In order to produce the podcast and keep content up free for you, I work with partners so this post may contain affiliate links.
 Please read my full disclosure for more info.

-Tomorrow a new year begins and many people start it off by making some resolutions or goals.
+Tomorrow, a new year begins, and many people start it off by setting resolutions or goals.

 Most People Fail with Their Goals

-Do you know how many people fail with their goals for the new year?
+Can you guess how many people fail with their goals for the new year?

 Why such a high failure rate?

-Let me show you what most people get wrong by looking at some popular money goals.
+Let me show you what most people get wrong and how to fix it by examining some common money goals.

-The most common financial goals people make for the year are:
+The most common financial goals people make for this upcoming year are:

 - Too Vague.
-There’s no actual end goal.
-How will you know you’re done?
+There's no actual end goal.
+Let’s take save more.
+How will you know you're done?
 Is saving an extra $5/month enough of a win or are you trying to save $500?

 - No Way to Track Your Progress.
-Most people don’t change overnight, do to stay motivated it’s good to see how far you came.
-These goals don’t have that option.
+Most people don't change overnight, so to stay motivated it's good to see how far you came.
+It’s so helpful to see that you’re paying an extra $100, $300, whatever it is towards your debts.
+These goals don't have that option.

 - No Why.
 Yes, getting out of debt and saving more are financially savvy moves.
 They are only part of the equation though. why do you want to get out of debt?
 Why do you want to have more savings?
 Those answers will help you discover what's your true motivation and be a crucial step to making sure you achieve your goals.